borrean/PoVTask/readme.md

 DriverFactory where driver is defined.
 Testng file - Base tests file where driver star and teardown have been defined.

-TestUtilitie - Added extent reports library for reports that are generated as an HTML file
+TestUtilitie - Added extent reports library for reports that are generated as an HTML file.

 Tests:
 Classes with tests with each test being in a seperate class.

 TestNG file has to be used to run tests.

+Steps to run a test:
+1) Update the testng file with class path of the desired test.
+2) Run the test via testng file.
+3) HTML report of test run is generated in test-output file.